Climate of Quetta: March

 March is the wettest month of the city, and remains cool, but towards the end of the month becomes warmer.
 Western Disturbances continues to affect the weather, producing hailstorms and causing rains with strong winds, and the chances of snowfall on the mountains around the city, and occasional chances of snowfall in the city mostly during the first three decades of the month.
 The likelihood of thunderstorms is very high during the month, with the possibility of some incredible thunders in the city followed by heavy downpour.

 On 8 March 2007 light snowfall occurred in the city.
 The highest temperature for the month of March was 32.5 C on 31 March 2018, while the lowest was -8.3 C on 12 March 1973.
 The highest monthly rainfall recorded was 232.4 mm in 1982; the heaviest rain in a 24-hour period was 75 mm on 31 March 1985.

 A western wave entered Balochistan on 2 March 2019 which caused flash flooding in the province including Quetta the city which received 137 mm of rain along with snowfall recorded 4 cm.

+On 1 March 2024 A Cold Front With Western Disturbance Continues to effect Quetta city cause 9mm of rain along with light snowfall from 2 March night till 3 March Night Temperature Drop to minus -5.2 recorded on Personal Weather Station In Eastern Bypass Area..

 April

 Thunderstorms persist during the first decade of the month, and continue intermittently during the second and third decades.
 The weather in April is similar to the weather of March.
 The highest temperature recorded was 35 C on 27 April 1979, and lowest temperature was -3.9 C on 2 April 1965.
 The highest monthly rainfall was 158.7 mm in 1992. the heaviest rainfall in a 24-hour period was 49 mm on 12 April 1983.

 In April 2011, Quetta saw two major wet spells, the first one commenced from 7 to 12 April, while the second one started from 14 to 17 April intermittently.
 During the period, the city was battered by heavy rainfalls and thunderstorms.
 On 16 April, lightning killed one person and injured three persons near Pashtoon street in Brawrey.
 In April 2011, Quetta received 42 mm of rain, which is highest monthly rainfall in April since 2000.

+In 2024, strong western disturbances continued to affect North Balochistan including Quetta which lead to a new highest monthly rainfall record of 188.6mm.